How Hotels Can Capitalize on the Demand for Sustainable Stays by Centralizing their Sustainability Data Management

 The challenges are similar for booking partners like online travel agencies (OTAs).
 To communicate a hotel’s sustainability credentials to its customers, OTAs often receive an exported list of hotels via a spreadsheet from the different certifiers and then must manually (and individually) match them to hotels in their database before being able to create a category for sustainability within their booking channels.
 As a result, it’s near impossible for OTAs to process information in real-time, fueling consumer skepticism about the validity of a travel provider’s sustainability claims and discouraging some platforms from including sustainability as a search parameter.

-In 2024, no hotel or booking partner should manually manage its sustainability data.
+In this digital age, no hotel or booking partner should manually manage its sustainability data.
 This practice causes them to miss out on revenue from the growing eco-conscious traveler market and puts them at serious risk of not meeting sustainability reporting and compliance requirements.
 Governments worldwide, such as the European Union, have begun implementing these standards for all businesses operating within their borders.

 If siloed and outdated practices are the problem, combining a hotel’s sustainability data and data requirements from eco-certifiers and government regulators into a centralized, interconnected database is the modern-day answer.
 While sustainability data management software has existed for many years, no system has ever addressed hotels' specific needs.